WHY My Ego Was Fed the Biggest Piece of Life’s Humble Pie

 Crafting a masterpiece worthy of accolades is an art form that takes energy and time to realize.
 So embrace the messiness of your trials and errors.

-Put your ‘stuff’ out there, test your wild ideas, stay focused, appreciate the feedback, and repeat the process until satisfied.
+Put your ‘stuff’ out there, test your wild ideas, stay focused, appreciate the feedback, and repeat the process until you are satisfied.
 I’ve been writing blog posts for over a decade and, as of 2025, have yet to monetize my content adequately. — I’m not giving up!

 You’ll look back at your initial road kill, compare it to your latest perceived plate of vomit, and beam with joy at the improvement.– I did!